Fishbone Diagrams Graphic Means of Figuring Out the Components of a Problem

 - and many more.

-My experience is using fishbone diagrams is that quite often you find you have picked the wrong problem to work on.
+My experience of using fishbone diagrams is that, quite often you find you have picked the wrong problem to work on.
 For example, if you are working on poor sales, it may turn out that the real problem is that the product is wrong.
 On the other hand, you may have asked enough ‘whys’ to realize that you should be working on one of the sub-causes because that it is the real root cause.
+If not, try the Five Whys Technique.

-There are many software applications to produce a fishbone diagrams, both for Mac and MS. Several are free and you might be happier using them if your freehand drawing skills are as bad as mine!
+There are many software applications to produce a fishbone diagrams, both for Mac and MS. Several are free, such as Canva, that has many other useful diagrams and you might be happier using them if your freehand drawing skills are as bad as mine!